-You must first be eligible before you can begin the process of restoring your Michigan driver’s license or obtaining a clearance of a Michigan “hold” on your driving record that prevents you from getting or renewing a license in another state.
+You must first be eligible before you can begin the process of restoring your Michigan driver’s license or obtaining the clearance of a Michigan “hold” on your driving record that prevents you from getting a license in another state.

 “Eligible,” in the sense we’re going to use it here, means legally able to file a restoration or clearance appeal.
 As we’ll see in other sections, there is more to winning a license appeal than just being eligible to file it, but our sole focus here will be on the time element.

 Although the rules regarding legal eligibility to file a license appeal are rather clear, the complex situations in which people often find themselves can make it difficult to figure things out.